portworx/lcfs/lcfs/README.md

 the file system unmounted/persisted.
 Also each regular file inode maintains a bmap table indexed by the page number, if the file is fragmented on disk.

-User data can be cached in chunks of size 4KB, called pages in block cache.
+Blocks can be cached in chunks of size 4KB, called pages in block cache.
 Pages are cached until layer is unmounted or layer is deleted.
 This block cache has an upper limit for entries and pages are recycled when the cache hits that limit.
 The block cache is shared all the layers in a layer chain as